soleiluwedu/define-things/README.md

-# Introspective Problem-Solving
+# Define Things
-An approach to problem solving, by Thai-Duong Nguyen
+A CLI-style React SPA for defining things, by Thai-Duong Nguyen